 Opened in 2014, Cacha Hotel is yet another splash of paint in Bangkok’s hipster-art renaissance.
 Wall murals were created by some of the finest Thailand-based street artists around, making the mid-size hotel feel like an art gallery with beds.
 Rooms come with some ups and downs, and knowing what to watch out for could determine the quality of your stay.
-Be careful when crossing here.
-The...
+The five-floor building was completely...
 Read our full review of Cacha Hotel.

 If you’re after a dorm with some serious style in a modern slice of Bangkok, Cloudy Hostel should do the trick.
 The owners showed off their good taste when transforming the shophouse-style building into a cool urban-themed space in 2014.
 We feel it’s one of the better-value non-party hostels in a city with no shortage of them.
-Nicely done urban-style hostel.
-Stepping through wall-size...
+Stepping through wall-size glass frontage, you’re met by a...
 Read our full review of Cloudy Hostel.

 A one-minute hop from Ratchathewi BTS station, Monomer Hostel occupies a converted shophouse with modern facilities and a welcoming staff.
 Though not as big as neighbouring Bed Station Hostel, Monomer has a more homely atmosphere and comparable dorms for less money.
-We dig the minimilist vibe.
-Dorms come in 12-bed and six-bed mixed and female-only varieties, all set in long and narrow rooms...
+Dorms come in 12-bed and six-bed mixed and female-only varieties, all set in long and narrow rooms with bunks set in shelf...
 Read our full review of Monomer Hostel.

 The tiny Siam Journey Guesthouse opened in 2011 and has become popular with creative types looking for a cheap bed somewhere other than Khao San Road.
 We were told the guesthouse “attracts a mix of party animals and bookworms” — it sounds strange but makes perfect sense once you see the place.
 It’s artsy, laidback and has a warm community vibe.
 Bangkok’s most nondescript...
 Read our full review of Siam Journey Guesthouse.